alessandrostone/Podage/README.md

 ## 3. Usage

-### 3.1 Podagefile
+### 3.1 Init the Podagefile

 The Podagefile specifies all Cocoapods you want to bundle as frameworks.
+Run `podage init` to create a new Podagefile in the current directory.
+Then add all pods you want to package and run `podage build` to build them.
+The frameworks will be copied to the `Frameworks` folder in the same folder where your Podagefile is stored.

+### 3.2 Podagefile structure

 A Podagefile consists of one or more packages.
 A package is a collection of pods for a specific platform, version, and configuration (_optional_).

 ```ruby
 package :ios, '8.0', 'Release' do